 At a bare minimum, you must record all sales and costs in a book, spreadsheet, or Word document.

 5. Take care of tax and legal requirements

 Setting up your business requires you to do things right from square one.
 One such critical element to take care of is the tax and legal implications.

 To avoid any difficulties, it is advisable to register your business for Self-Assessment to pay taxes.

 These steps are straightforward and are easy to accomplish.
-Additionally, free UK start-up information webinars and courses are available from Start&Grow.
+Additionally, free UK startup information webinars and courses are available from Start&Grow.

 Sounds Tough?
-Noirwolf is here to help!
+Noirwolf is here to help you start a business!

 Undoubtedly, starting a new business can be a stressful experience.
 You might already be running a few ventures and falling short of time to invest in this new idea.
-Or you might be having a 9-to-5 job with no time to work on your startup.
+Or you might have a 9-to-5 job with no time to work on your startup.
 Irrespective of your case, Noirwolf is here to help!
 We help people looking to start their business across the UK and internationally.

 Would you like some guidance on the five steps to start a business?
 We are here to help if you need us.
 Our small business consulting and leadership coaching services are here to help!
 We’ll work with you to scale your operations and achieve your goals.
 Plus, we offer a free 30-minute consultation to ensure we fit your needs correctly.
 Let’s get started!